ngwekazimailola/Python-Tech-Sales-Management-Application/README.md

 # Python-Tech-Sales-Management-Application
 ## Introduction

-Welcome to the CTU Tech Sales Management Application!
 This application is designed to assist a tech company with multiple shops, in managing their sales operations.
 The application allows for easy management of shop details, sales, returns, and stock.

 ## Requirements